k8dix/Dissertation-code/README.md

 # Dissertation-code
-Matlab and R codes created and used for my dissertation project
+Matlab and R codes created and used for my dissertation project - data wrangling, cleaning, organizing, visualizing